 Any funds drawn down on the Convertible Credit Facility will be convertible at the option of the Company or the Lender into units (each, a "Unit") of the Company at a price of \$0.10 per Unit.
 Each Unit will consist of one common share of the Company and one warrant, with each warrant entitling the Lender to purchase an additional common share at a price of \$0.15 per share for a period of three years.
 Any conversion that would result in the Lender owning more than 20% of the issued and outstanding shares of the Company would be subject to the Company obtaining shareholder approval of the Credit Facilities.
 The Convertible Credit Facility matures and is payable in cash on the date which is the earlier of: (a) two years from each draw down date; or (b) an event of default.
 The Credit Facility shall mature and shall be payable in cash on the date which is the earlier of (a) three years from each draw down date; or (b) an event of default.
 The Credit Facilities bear interest at a rate of 6% per annum.
 The Credit Facilities may be repaid by the Company at any time.
 The proceeds from the Credit Facilities will be used to fund the advancement of its mining properties and generate working capital.
-6,000,000 share of the Company and all shares in the capital of its wholly-owned subsidiary FortyTwo Metals Inc. has been pledged to the Lender.
-During the fiscal year ended December 31, 2015 the Company drew \$719,712 from the convertible credit facilities, of which \$649,722 was immediately converted into the common shares and warrants of the Company (Note 10(b)).
+6,000,000 share of the Discovery and all shares in the capital of FortyTwo has been pledged to the Lender.
+During the year the Company drew \$719,712 from the convertible credit facilities, of which \$649,722 was immediately converted into the common shares and warrants of the Company (Note 10(b)).

 Convertible Credit Facility Credit Facility

 \$ \$

 Balance as at December 31, 2014 - -

 Draw down 719,722 -

 Immediate conversion upon draw down (649,722) -

 Interest accretion 7,320 -

 Equity portion (21,468) -

-Balance as at December 31, 2015
+Balance as at December 31, 2015 55,852 -

-and March 31, 2016 55,852 -